geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 Following this guide should successfully build all 198 packages in Kinetic.
 However, if something crashes during build, please remove (rm -rf) the package directory from both build_isolated and devel_isolated before re-running build.
 Mysterious Things may happen if you don't.
-My machine crashed once or twice during build.
-I'm building and testing in VMWare Workstation 14, and I suspect this piece of crap is the culprit.
-It crashes every now and then on other VMs as well.
+My machine crashed every time during a build.
+I'm building and testing in VMWare Workstation 14.
+UPDATE: After disabling Spectre and Meltdown I successfully could build it all in one go.
+(If you do this, remember to enable the patches after the build).
+Could be coincidental...

 **That's it!.
 You should now have a functioning Kinetic Kane installation on Ubuntu 18.04 LTS**